dialex/start-testing/docs/toolbox/framework/playwright.md

 - -1 the api is not clear, how can `page.$$` (Playwright) be better than `page.get.first` (Cypress)?
 - -1 you need to explicitly wait for page loads, or selectors to be available (not done for you like Cypress)
 - You can debug your test code using [breakpoints in VS Code](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_javascript-debug-terminal)... but you can't evaluate expressions.
 You have to keep adding watches (oh, and forget autocomplete).
+- -1 Cross browser is [flaky](https://github.com/playwright-community/jest-playwright/issues/614).
+Chromium returns page errors which I should ignore, and webkit throws timeouts because it's 3x slower than the other browsers.